lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-1.rst

 1. Introduction
 ===============

-This notebook examines the DP1 data products in the "47 Tuc" field: assess sky coverage and depth, visit distribution over time, image quality, and the distributions of stars and galaxies in color-magnitude and color-color diagrams (CMD and CCD).
+This tutorial explores the LSSTComCam observations for the "47 Tuc" field, including magnitude limits, visit distribution with time, data quality, and the distributions of stars and galaxies in color-magnitude and color-color diagrams.

-47 Tucanae ("47 Tuc") is a bright, dense star cluster in the constellation Tucana.
+47 Tuc is a bright, dense star cluster in the constellation Tucana.
 The ComCam field targeting this cluster is centered at (RA, Dec) = (6.128, –72.090) degrees.
 It is representative of the crowded fields that LSST will encounter in the Milky Way.
 47 Tuc overlaps with the Small Magellanic Cloud (SMC) on the sky, but these are distinct objects: 47 Tuc is a globular cluster of the Milky Way's halo, while the SMC is a dwarf satellite galaxy orbiting around the Milky Way.

 **Central coordinates:** (RA, Dec) = 6.128, –72.090 degrees